dodona-edu/judge-r/README.md

 > Note: Because we want the testing of the `ggplot` to be as flexible as possible the test functions are all made in a way that the given solution `ggplot` is the plot that defines the minimal requirements for the student plot.
 When writing exercises this is a very important aspect to keep in mind.
 For example we don't recommend testing plots where you defined parameters to be used in geometric layers in the `ggplot` function itself.
 This because the test function would test for these parameters in every geometric layer in the student plot even when they are not used.

+> Note: When testing ggplots we recommend using geom layers instead of stat layers.
+Both provide the same functionalities but tests written with geom layers will also work for ggplots with stat layers, this is not he case for tests written with stat layers.

 #### `testFunctionUsed`

 The `testFunctionUsed` function is a function you can use to test if a certain function is used in the student code.
 The function takes 1 parameter: the name of the function you want to make sure the student used.